Adding a Resource Pack to a Minecraft ServerLast updated: 01/29/21

 - Google Drive

 Websites with paywalls or redirection pages that prevent direct downloads (such as Mediafire) should be avoided, as they will generally not work for the purpose of hosting a Resource Pack.

 Before getting started, it's important to note that there is a maximum file size for Resource Packs that can be downloaded automatically by Minecraft, on versions before 1.15 it is 50 megabytes.
 When 1.15 launched, they changed the resource pack version to 5, which did a few things, including increasing the client-side downloading from 50 megabytes to 100 megabytes!

-Any Resource Packs larger then 50 MB will not be automatically downloaded - the same can be said if they are larger than 100 MB on versions 1.15+.
+Any Resource Packs larger then 50 MB pre-1.15 will not be automatically downloaded - the same can be said if they are larger than 100 MB on versions 1.15+.
 This limitation is built into the game, and cannot (to our knowledge) be circumvented.
 It is possible to manually install Resource Packs that exceed the limit, but will require each of your players to manually install the Resource Pack, which isn't ideal.

 Uploading the Resource Pack